sorend/awesome-python-machine-learning/README.md

 - [python-timbl](https://github.com/proycon/python-timbl) - python-timbl is a Python extension module wrapping the full TiMBL C++ programming interface.
 With this module, all functionality exposed through the C++ interface is also available to Python scripts.
 Being able to access the API from Python greatly facilitates prototyping TiMBL-based applications.
 - [thampi](https://github.com/scoremedia/thampi) - thampi creates a machine learning prediction server on AWS Lambda.
 - [MLPACK](https://github.com/mlpack/mlpack) - mlpack: a scalable C++ machine learning library (with Python bindings)
+- [PyStan](https://github.com/stan-dev/pystan) - PyStan provides a Python interface to Stan, a package for Bayesian inference using the No-U-Turn sampler, a variant of Hamiltonian Monte Carlo.

 # Unsorted
 - [pm4py](https://github.com/pm4py/pm4py-source) - PM4Py is a python library that supports (state-of-the-art) process mining algorithms in python.